sflren6741/Handball_analysis/README.md

 - `videos`: There are raw videos we captured.
 If you want to get the coordinates of the players from videos by yourself, please use them.
 ### Step 2:  Running the code and check the result
 1. `python3 analyze_handball_2-vs-2.py`
-2. Please see `fig` to check the results.
+2. Please see `figure` to check the results.